omz/PythonistaAppTemplate/Readme.md

 Before changing the app's name and icon, you should usually change its *bundle identifier*, so that it is unique:

 Open the Xcode project, and select the first entry in the project navigator (PythonistaAppTemplate).
 Select the "My App" target in the left pane, and enter something unique in the "Bundle Identifier" field.
-The bundle identifier should be in "reverse domain" notation, e.g. something like com.mycompany.myapp.
+The bundle identifier should be in "reverse domain" notation, e.g. something like `com.mycompany.myapp`.

 To change the name that is shown below the icon on the homescreen, you can simply rename the target ("My App" by default) by double-clicking on it.